 Great Crested Newt Survey

-Great crested newts are fully protected under UK and European law and are frequently encountered on development sites.
+Great crested newts are fully protected under the UK and European law and are frequently encountered on development sites.

 It is an offence to kill, capture, or disturb them, or to damage or destroy their ponds.
 This protection extends to the habitats which support great crested newts and it is generally assumed that the species might be present in terrestrial habitats up to 500m from a breeding pond, depending on habitat quality, connectivity and population size.